The Best Lake Fishing Boats for Fun and Serious Angling

 Casting is the type of fishing where you repeatedly cast your baited line out into the water and reel it in.
 The idea is to simulate the movement of a critter a fish might want to eat.

-Casting should be done from a boat that sits totally still, with the engine shut off and with as little movement as possible that creates surface disturbances that might scare off fish.
+Casting should be done from a boat that sits totally still, anchored out with the engine shut off and with as little movement as possible so as to not create surface disturbances that might scare off fish.

 On hot days, the fish that you'll be casting for go deep, so you need a long line as well as a boat that you're comfortable using well away from shore.
 For this reason, a larger boat with a broad flat deck is a good choice for casting.

 Trolling is the practice of fishing using bait that is pulled through the water at a slow and steady speed, creating the impression of prey that is lazily swimming along.

 Proper trolling requires a boat that can stay in motion while creating minimal disturbance.

 A small electric motor affixed to a small boat like a Sun Dolphin is a good choice, but you can also use a larger boat so long as its motor can be dialed down to create minimal disturbance and wake as you troll along.

 |Boat anchor kits come with a fluke anchor, chain, rope and shackles.|